matthewharrilal/holbertonschool-simple_shell/man_1_simple_shell.md

     env:
         Prints the variables from the current environment.

-# RETURN VALUE
+# EXIT STATUS
-A successful execution of _printf will return the number of characters printed.
-An error will return -1.
+The exit status of hsh indicates the success or failure of the previously executed command.
+If no command is executed, the exit status is 0.

 # EXAMPLES
-    To run a command using myshell:
+    To run a command in Interactive Mode:
-        $ myshell -c "ls -l | grep *.txt"
+        $ ./hsh
+        $ ls
+        hsh main.c shell.c
+        $ exit

-    To run a script file using myshell:
+    To run a script file in Non-interactive mode:
-        $ myshell script.sh
+        $ echo "/bin/ls" | ./hsh
+        hsh main.c shell.c

 # AUTHORS
 Written by Sarah Markland & Tayler Coon